hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 - General understanding of how to use GCP
 - `git` CLI and Visual Studio Code editor installed on workstations are strongly recommended
 - GCP projeect that TFE will be deployed in with permissions to provision these [resources](#resources) via Terraform CLI
-- (Optional) GCP GCS bucket for [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will be used to manage the Terraform state of this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)
+- (Optional) GCP GCS bucket for [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will be used to manage the Terraform state file for this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)

 ### Networking

-- GCP network VPC and the following subnets:
+- GCP VPC network with the following:
+  - VM subnet for TFE GCE instances to reside with Private Google Access enabled (refer to the [prereqs reference](./docs/prereqs.md#vm-subnet-with-private-google-access) for more details)
-  - Load balancer subnetwork IDS (can be the same as Compute Engine (CE) subnets if desirable).
+  - (Optional) Load balancer subnet (can be the same as VM subnet if desired; only used when `lb_is_internal` is `true`)
-- (Optional) GCS VPC Endpoint configured within VPC.
+  - Private Service Access (PSA) configured in VPC network for service `servicenetworking.googleapis.com` (refer to the [prereqs reference](./docs/prereqs.md#private-service-access-psa) for more details)
+- Chosen fully qualified domain name (FQDN) for your TFE instance (_e.g._ `tfe.gcp.example.com`)
-- (Optional) GCS Hosted Zone for TFE DNS record creation.
+- (Optional) Google Cloud DNS zone for optional TFE DNS record creation

+#### Firewall rules

-- Security groups.
-This module will create the:
+This module will automatically create the necessary firewall rules within the existing VPC network that you provide.

-  - necessary security groups and attach them to the applicable resources.
-  - service accounts and assign them access to the provided secrets
-  - firewall entries.
+- Identify CIDR range(s) that will need to access the TFE application (managed via [cidr_allow_ingress_tfe_443](#input_cidr_allow_ingress_tfe_443) input variable)
+- (Optional) Identity CIDR range(s) of monitoring tools that will need to access TFE metrics endpoint (managed via [cidr_allow_ingress_tfe_metrics](#input_cidr_allow_ingress_tfe_metrics) input variable)
-  - Ensure the [TFE ingress requirements](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/requirements/network#ingress) are met.
+- Be familiar with the [TFE ingress requirements](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/requirements/network#ingress)
-  - Ensure the [TFE egress requirements](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/requirements/network#egress) are met.
+- Be familiar with the [TFE egress requirements](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/requirements/network#egress)

-### Secrets Manager
+### Secrets management

-GCP Secrets Manager "TFE bootstrap" secrets:
+The following _bootstrap_ secrets stored in Google Secret Manager in order to boostrap the TFE deployment and installation:

-  - **TFE license file** - raw contents of file stored as a plaintext secret.
+- **TFE license file** - raw contents of license file (_e.g._ `cat terraform.hclic`)
-  - **TFE encryption password** - random characters stored as plaintext secret.
+- **TFE encryption password** - random characters (used to protect TFE's internally-managed Vault unseal key and root token)
-  - **RDS (PostgreSQL) database password** - random characters stored as plaintext secret.
+- **TFE (PostgreSQL) database password** - random characters between 8 and 99 characters in length; must contain at least one uppercase letter, one lowercase letter, and one digit or special character
-  - (Optional) **Redis password** - random characters stored as a plaintext secret.
-  - **TFE TLS certificate** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret.
+- **TFE TLS certificate** - certificate file in PEM format, base64-encoded into a string, and stored as a secret
-  - **TFE TLS certificate private key** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret.
+- **TFE TLS certificate private key** - private key file in PEM format, base64-encoded into a string, and stored as a secret
-  - **TLS CA bundle** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret.
+- **TFE TLS CA bundle** - Ca bundle file in PEM format, base64-encoded into a string, and stored as a secret

+Refer to the [prereqs reference](./docs/prereqs.md#tfe-bootstrap-secrets) for more details on how the secrets should be created and stored.

 ### Compute

 One of the following mechanisms for shell access to TFE GCE VM instances:

-  - Ability to enable [GCP IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#console) (this module supports this via a boolean input variable).
+- Ability to enable [IAP TCP forwarding](https://cloud.google.com/iap/docs/using-tcp-forwarding#console) (enabled by default - managed via [allow_ingress_vm_ssh_from_iap](#input_allow_ingress_vm_ssh_from_iap))
- -  GC SSH Key Pair
+-  GCE SSH key pair (use this if you do not want to SSH via IAP TCP forwarding)

-### Log Forwarding (optional)
+### Log forwarding (optional)

 One of the following logging destinations:

-  - Stackdriver
+- Stackdriver (no action needed)
-  - A custom fluent bit configuration that will forward logs to custom destination.
+- A custom Fluent Bit configuration that will forward logs to your custom log destination

 ---

 ## Usage

 1. Create/configure/validate the applicable [prerequisites](#prerequisites).